maiSwann/Lilo/README.md

 ### Building it

 Open the project, Lilo.xcworkspace.<br>
-Make sure to setup a default location by clicking on your simulator menu : Features - Location - Custom Location...
+Make sure to setup a default location by clicking on your simulator menu : Features - Location - Custom Location...<br>
-Build and Run
+Build and Run<br>
 When the project is running, you can set a debug location directly on XCode : Debug - Simulate Location

 # Licence